danypark91/hd_log_reg/hd_log_reg_rmarkdown.md

     ## 4      1
     ## 5      1

-The dataset has total of 14 attributes and 303 incidences.
+The dataset has a total of 14 attributes and 303 incidences.
 Of those, `sex`, `cp`, `fbs`, `restecg`, `exang`, `slope`, `thal` and `target` are the characterized as categorical variable.
 The rest, `age`, `trestbps`, `chol`, `thalach` and `oldpeak`, are the continuous variable.
-However, before we proceed, there’s an erronous attribute: `ï..age`.
+However, before we proceed, there’s an erroneous attribute: `ï..age`.
 It is corrected to `age`.

 ``` r